RosaleeKnight/study-notes/cybersecurity-terminology.md

 Download: To copy data from one computer system to another typically over the internet.

+Ethical Hacker (Whitehat): Hackers that preform penetration testing, test in place security systems and perform vulnerability assessments for companies.

 Encryption: The practice of encoding data so that it is no longer in the original form and can't be read.